Done right, webinars can help you nurture your new subscribers and leads as well as turn existing subscribers into customers.

 You also want to consider and choose the right format for your webinar.
-You can choose between a single-presenter format, Q&A interview with a guest expert or a presentation with several panelists and a moderator.
+You can choose between a single-presenter format, a Q&A interview with a guest expert, or a presentation with several panelists and a moderator.
 The format will be dictated not only by your audience's preferences but also by the complexity of your topic.

 4. Choose the Right Speakers

 If you've decided to have one or more guest speakers on your webinar, you need to make sure that they're familiar with the topic and are confident on camera.
-Their expertise will be needed once your audience starts asking questions in order to get a better understanding of the topic so you want to make sure the speakers know about what they’re speaking on.
+Their expertise will be needed once your audience starts asking questions in order to get a better understanding of the topic, so you want to make sure the speakers know about what they’re speaking on.

 5. Save Time With a Slide Deck Template